who's who

 If it is not freezing cold and pouring with rain the temperature shoots up and life in the donga becomes impossible.
 We are happy to keep working on the new house for totally over the top hours because it is already a better place to be than up here.
 The good news is that Josh arrived back from Perth safely having managed the journey in two and a half days.

 The bad news is that he has to get some work in for uni tomorrow and so he is not exactly good company.
 Edd is pretty stressed out about the building too so I am living in one room with two stressed men.
-Luckily Josh has decamped to Beth’s place tonight so she can try and help him with his writing.
+Luckily Josh has decamped to Bo’s place tonight so she can try and help him with his writing.
 He has done all the work but finds condensing what he has discovered into a written form almost impossible.

-0 comments:
+No comments: